 Get form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, from the Governor's Office of Energy Development with their certification stamp.
 Do not send this form with your return.
-Keep the form and all related documents with your records.
+Keep the form and all related documents with your records to provide the Tax Commission upon request.

 Governor's Office of Energy Development (OED)

 PO Box 144845

 Salt Lake City, UT 84114

-801-538-8662
+801-538-8732 or 801-538-8702

-[energy.utah.gov/renewabletaxcredit](http://energy.utah.gov/renewabletaxcredit)
+energy.utah.gov/renewable-energy-systems-tax-credit